-All full-time employees of Tiffin University gathered in the Marion Center on Friday to attend an all-day workshop about the university's multi-year commitment to diversity and inclusion entitled Celebrating Cul(TU)ral Uniqueness (CCU).
+All full-time employees of Tiffin University gathered in the Marion Center to attend an all-day workshop about the University's multi-year commitment to diversity and inclusion entitled, Celebrating CulTUral Uniqueness (CCU).
 The workshop was facilitated by Dr. Sandra Upton, Vice President of Educational Initiatives from the Cultural Intelligence Center (CQ), headquartered in Michigan.
 Based on nearly two decades of research, the mission of the Center is to build bridges and remove barriers for working and relating across cultures.
-Cultural intelligence (CQ) is a critical part of setting yourself apart in today’s globalized world of artificial intelligence, machine learning, and innovation.
-It’s the ability to relate and work effectively with people from different cultural backgrounds and it goes beyond existing notions of cultural sensitivity and awareness.
+Cultural intelligence (CQ) is a critical part of setting yourself apart in today’s globalized world of artificial intelligence, machine learning and innovation.
+It’s the ability to relate and work effectively with people from different cultural backgrounds, and it goes beyond existing notions of cultural sensitivity and awareness.
 With cultural intelligence, you’ll know how to strategically use cultural differences to come up with more innovative solutions.
 "It is time to push ourselves outside of our comfort zones," said TU President Lillian Schumacher, "seeking first to understand, appreciate and value ourselves, and each other, as individuals and as part of the Tiffin University culture all in support of our commitment to CCU."

 Wednesday, October 2, 2019

 The Celebrating CulTUral Uniqueness committee hosted a former star from the musical, Hamilton.
 With class discussions featuring the book, Alexander Hamilton’s Guide to Life, students will continue to examine the cultural impact both the musical and Alexander Hamilton himself have had on our country.